keatura/my-ordinary-vault-md/TTRPG/Dragonsoul/Anastasiya.md

 - Her lover, Valentyna (met 12.19.516).
 She is a titled drake of the Earth, Spirit, and Chaos elements who was raised in The Crawling Hunt in the Eye.
 She managed to defect on a mission down to earth, and ran away to the Democratic Alliance
 - August Kuznetsov, the lead guitarist
 - Luka Kowalski, the drummer
 - Dima Novak, the rhythm guitarist who also helped with writing lyrics.
+Dima was the gentlest of all of the band members, the most empathetic.

 #### Enemies
 -